 Though shingles is not contagious, the blisters that appear on your skin can be.
 The fluid from these blisters can spread the varicella-zoster virus, so you should avoid activities like swimming, even in chlorinated water.

 According to the

-In fact, it’s best to stay away from the beach entirely while you have blisters.
+It’s best to stay away from the beach entirely while you have blisters.

-When this happens, you can return to swimming — but you still need to take a few precautions.
+After this happens, you can return to swimming — but you still need to take a few precautions.
 These include: